 jQuery is truly a magical library of JavaScript for web designers and UI developers.
 Over 90% of websites have implemented jQuery for various CSS effects and interactivity.
 While jQuery covers many important topics, I decided to start by explaining events in jQuery.

 Events in jQuery are methods used to register behaviors that take effect when a user interacts with the page in the browser.
-If you’re interested in mastering these skills, consider joining a top web development institute in Delhi to further enhance your expertise.
+If you’re interested in mastering these skills, consider joining web development training in Delhi to further enhance your expertise.

 Let me put these events in few categories so that you can understand them easily.